-Social determinants of health – factors such as access to healthy food, the availability of safe affordable housing, and public transportation for accessing education, jobs and medical care – contribute enormously to the health outcomes of individuals and communities.
+Social determinants of health – structural and systemic factors such as access to healthy food, the availability of safe affordable housing, and reliable public transportation for accessing education, jobs and medical care – contribute enormously to the health outcomes of individuals and communities.
 Variability in access to these key factors in Massachusetts has resulted in deep inequities in health outcomes across race and income.
-In an effort to reduce inequity and deliver better health outcomes, MPHA is partnering with healthcare providers, insurers, the state and other organizations to address these “upstream” health drivers.
-Our goal is to ensure that health care is delivered in a more efficient, cost-effective manner and with a greater focus on wellness, equity and prevention.
+In an effort to reduce inequity and deliver better health outcomes, MPHA is partnering with community-based organizations as well as healthcare providers, insurers, and key state agencies to address these “upstream” health drivers.
+Our aims are three-fold:

 Convening the Alliance for Community Health Integration

 The Alliance for Community Health Integration (ACHI) works to harness the Massachusetts health care system to promote health equity and address the social needs of patients.
 As a coalition of public health, consumer advocacy, social service, and community organizations, ACHI is uniquely positioned to strengthen connections between health care providers and social service organizations, advocate for more impactful hospital investments in local communities, and partner with healthcare leaders to promote affordable housing options for all Massachusetts residents.